-The session is devoted to discussing roles, mechanisms, mediation and practices helping / enabling academics and researchers to develop international co-operation projects.
+The session was devoted to discussing roles, mechanisms, mediation and practices helping / enabling academics and researchers to develop international co-operation projects.
 What are the main issues/challenges in international co-operation in your area of work?
 What are possible ways to mitigated or solved them?
 What are the benefits/opportunities arising from international co-operation?
 How can we work better together and bring new partners to join us?
 What could be the next steps for academics leading and enabling international co-operation?
-Participants will also have time to share their best tips for a smooth and successful international co-operation partnership/project as well as share ideas, pitch your next project, give examples: joint research projects, case analysis etc.
+Participants had time to share their best tips for a smooth and successful international co-operation partnership/project as well as share ideas, pitch next projects, give examples: joint research projects, case analysis etc.

 - 13 May: REIMAGINE - Global North & Global South Cultural Co-operation: Working Towards inclusive and equitable collaborations and partnerships

-In this session we focus broadly on the topic of international cultural co-operation.
+In this session focused broadly on the topic of international cultural co-operation.
 We seek to reflect on the implicit and explicit principles guiding cultural co-operation and the structures, conditions and processes for their development and implementation.
-We consider how the principles are or not applied in practice and what conditions are indeed shaping the inception, development and implementation of cultural co-operation projects.
-We want to question structures and power dynamics (e.g. ideas, money, expertise) in international cultural co-operation, and reflect on their impact.
+We considered how the principles are or not applied in practice and what conditions are indeed shaping the inception, development and implementation of cultural co-operation projects.
+We wanted to question structures and power dynamics (e.g. ideas, money, expertise) in international cultural co-operation, and reflect on their impact.
 We ask what can be done, and how, to develop and implement inclusive and equitable collaborations and partnerships?
-We will also question the symbolism of our language, including the binary use of North-South, and if inclusion and equity or fairness is what we should be striving for.
+We also questioned the symbolism of our language, including the binary use of North-South, and if inclusion and equity or fairness is what we should be striving for.

 - 14 May: RECONNECT - Networks enabling people to (re)connect in pandemic times

-As part of the Academy, a case study from Latin America and the Caribbean area will be also showcased.
+As part of the Academy, a case study from Latin America and the Caribbean area was also showcased.